hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

 ```bash
    sh scripts/invoke-asset-exchange.sh
 ```
-- Note: Observe the change in the ownership of assets at the end of the execution of the above script.
+- Observe the change in the ownership of assets at the end of the execution of the above script.

 5. The same asset exchange experiment in the above step, can be carried out by manually triggering below commands in serial order (with the help of `fabric-cli asset exchange-step` CLI commands):
   ```